Unless you’re a brand everyone has heard of, chances are you’re using social media to engage with and learn about your fans and potential customers.

 #3: Ask for Reviews/Feedback

-Reviews and feedback can help draw more customers to your business, more eyes to your website and more money in your pocket.
+Reviews and feedback can help draw more customers to your business, more eyes to your website and more money to your pocket.
 With the number of review sites out there, most people understand the importance of a review and are more than willing to share their opinion.

 If you’re one of the 94.7% of people who are collecting an email address from your followers, use one of your emails to ask your customers for some feedback or to review your brand/product.
 If you know you plan on eventually asking for reviews/feedback, like this software company recently did, it may be worth it to add some additional form fields such as whether they’re an existing or new customer, how long they’ve been a customer, etc. This will help better analyze the feedback you receive.